 Rear Adm.
-Dixon is a native of Tampa, Fla.
+Dixon is a native of Tampa, Florida.
 He is a 1981 graduate of Prairie View A&M University in Prairie View, Texas, where he received a Bachelor of Science degree in Mechanical Engineering.
-He holds a Master of Science in Management (Human Relations) from the College of Saint Elizabeth and a Master of Business Administration (Entrepreneurial Studies) from Fairleigh Dickinson University both in Morris Town, N.J.
+He holds a Master of Science in Management (Human Relations) from the College of Saint Elizabeth and a Master of Business Administration (Entrepreneurial Studies) from Fairleigh Dickinson University both in Morris Town, New Jersey.

 Dixon’s tours as a Surface Warfare Officer included Boilers/Weapons Officer, USS Preble (DDG-46); Weapons Officer, USS LaSalle (AGF-3); Surface Detailer, Bureau of Personnel; and Watch Officer, National Military Command Center.